jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (1) In this Act, unless the context otherwise requires,—
   - **activity** means a land transport output or capital project, or both
   - **activity class** means a grouping of similar activities
-  - **administration** means the activities or components of activities that in the opinion of the Agency are, or reasonably ought to be, provided in administering the delivery of land transport related activities
+  - **administration** means the activities or components of activities that in the opinion of the Agency are, or reasonably ought to be, provided in administering the delivery of land transport-related activities
   - **affected community** , in relation to a proposed activity, means a group of people who are affected by the proposed activity because of living, studying, or working in close geographical proximity to the proposed activity
   - **Agency** means the New Zealand Transport Agency established under section 93
   - **approved activity** means an activity approved under section 20